Azure/azure-resource-provider-sdk/README.md

 # Windows Azure Store SDK

-If you are looking for technical information and guides on how to integrate products and services with the [Windows Azure Store](http://www.windowsazure.com/en-us/store/overview/), you have come to the right place.
-This SDK describes how to write a web service that allows users to purchase your offering from the Windows Azure Store and manage it from the Windows Azure Management Portal.
+This SDK is intended for a technical audience (developers or PMs) and provides all the information needed to launch a product or service inside the [Windows Azure Store](http://www.windowsazure.com/en-us/store/overview/).

 ![overview](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/azure-store1.png)

-Included in this repo you will find:
+This SDK includes:
 - [Technical Documentation and Samples](https://github.com/WindowsAzure/azure-resource-provider-sdk/blob/master/README.md#technical-documentation-and-samples) for building a Resource Provider (web service) for the Windows Azure Store.
 - An [Onboarding Guide](https://github.com/WindowsAzure/azure-resource-provider-sdk/blob/master/README.md#onboarding-guide) to walk you through all the steps required to get an Add-on into the Windows Azure Store; from creating your Seller Account with Microsoft, to releasing our Add-on into Production.
 - An [FAQ](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/faq.md) to help answer your questions.